-(Melbourne, 1988; amended at Helsinki, 1993)
+(Melbourne, 1988)

-1 Introdution
+1 Introduction

 The number of ISDNs existing in the world is increasing and more than one ISDN may exist even within a single country.
 Therefore, ISDN-ISDN network interfaces should be standardized to facilitate the interworking between ISDNs and to extend connectivity world-wide.